Austin-Jackowski/RPSgame/README.md

-Rock PAper scissors using java script and functions
+Rock Paper scissors using java script and functions, DOM manipulation.